Guitar solos are one of the building blocks of rock and metal music and having a great-sounding lead guitar tone is critical to a rock song.

 Also, while recording, you will make a few mistakes but don’t be afraid because it’s natural.
 And don’t stop if you make mistake.
 It’s better to record the guitar solo from start to finish despite mistakes.

-After you get used to it, you will be able to record perfect solo without mistakes and you will have several tracks you can choose from.
+After you get used to it, you will be able to record perfect guitar solos without mistakes and you will have several tracks you can choose from.

 Don’t use any effect in this stage.
 Just record the guitar with an amp sound whether it’s a clean or dirty tone.
 You will add effects later in the process.